Chocolate Crinkle Cookies

 Type your email below and I’ll send it to you!
 As a bonus, you’ll receive recipes, shop specials, and more.

-The chocolate crinkle is a cookie that has been on my mind every year, and oddly, instead of just baking them myself, I just wait to see if theyโ€™ll turn up, and am sort of miffed as the years go by, and no crinkles.
+I havenโ€™t seen a chocolate crinkle cookie on a holiday plate, or made them myself, in a long time.
+As in, since I was a kid.
+Chocolate crinkles are cookies that have been on my mind every year, and oddly, instead of just baking them myself, I just wait to see if theyโ€™ll turn up, and am sort of miffed as the years go by, and no crinkles.

-Iโ€™ve asked my mom more than once over the years about her crinkles.
-She has not strayed from her response that this is not a cookie she baked.
+I asked my mom more than once over the years about her crinkles.
+She has not strayed from her response that this is not a cookie she baked (it was, as I remember it).

 Ingredients for chocolate crinkle cookies in a bowl